hazelcast/hazelcast/hazelcast-documentation/src/HazelcastJavaClient/Configuration.md

 #### Connection Attempt Limit

 While the client is trying to connect initially to one of the members in the `ClientNetworkConfig.addressList`, all members might be not available.
 Instead of giving up, throwing an exception and stopping the client, the client will retry as many as `ClientNetworkConfig. connectionAttemptLimit` times.
-The following are the example configurations.
+The following are example configurations.

 **Declarative**: